UK defence minister Wallace endorses Truss for PM | Politics

 - United Kingdom

-British defense secretary Ben Wallace has endorsed Liz Truss in the race to become prime minister, a fresh boost to the foreign secretary who is favored to beat her rival Rishi Sunak.
-Truss was "authentic" and "straight" and could do the job from day one, said Wallace, who is regarded as one of the most popular members of the government and had been seen as the early favorite to replace Boris Johnson before he ruled himself out.
+British foreign minister Liz Truss received another boost for her campaign to become the country's next prime minister when defence secretary Ben Wallace, one of the most popular members of the government, gave her his support on Friday.

-"I have sat with her in the cabinet, bilateral meetings, and international summits.
+Truss, who is on course to defeat former finance minister Rishi Sunak according to opinion polls of members of the ruling Conservative Party, was "authentic" and "straight", Wallace wrote in The Times.
+"I have sat with her in cabinet, bilateral meetings and international summits.
 She stands her ground.
-Above all, she is straight and means what she says," he wrote in the Times newspaper.
-Truss is vying to become the new prime minister against former finance minister Sunak in a leadership contest that has been marked by clashes over tax and spending.
+Above all, she is straight and means what she says," he said.

-She leads in opinion polls among Conservative Party members, who will ultimately decide the winner after weeks of voting on Sept.
+Wallace also took a swipe at Sunak for quitting as Prime Minister Boris Johnson's chancellor of the exchequer in early July which helped trigger a wave of other resignations that culminated in Johnson announcing that he would stand down.
+"I don't have the luxury as defence secretary of just walking out the door — I have roles in keeping this country safe," Wallace said in an interview with The Sun newspaper.

+"And the guardian of the markets, you know, the guardian of our economy, is the chancellor."
+The outcome of voting by Conservative Party members for their new leader will be announced on Sept.
 5.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)